 For people who are ill, the sound of silence can be a healing absence of distracting noise.
 Unfortunately, as anyone who has been hospitalized in Covington or Cincinnati can tell you, hospitals are anything but quiet.

-As hospital administrators, doctors and others try to find ways reduce the risk of medical malpractice, they are looking more carefully at factors such as noise that can be detrimental to healing.
+As hospital administrators, doctors, and others try to find ways to reduce the risk of medical malpractice, they are looking more carefully at factors such as noise that can be detrimental to healing.

 Of course, no matter how quiet a hospital room might be, healing and recovery is nearly impossible if the patient does not receive adequate care in other areas, such as diagnosis and medication administration.
-For those harmed by negligent doctors or hospital staff, the road to regaining health can be long and painful.
-Covington medical malpractice attorneys are available to discuss with you your legal options and the viability of your claim.
+For those harmed by negligent doctors or negligent hospital staff, the road to regaining health can be long and painful.
+Covington medical malpractice attorneys at TLF: The Medical Injury Law Firm are available to discuss with you your legal options and the viability of your claim.